 - Natural mortality itself should not be a threat, unless there are particular circumstances that have caused a recent change in, for example, predation rate.

-Number of Locations
+Number of Threat Locations

-Legal protection and status
+Legal Protection and Status

-- international protection such as:
+- International protection such as:

 - intentions for protection or listing under the US Endangered Species Act;

-- listing under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES);
+- listing under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 List all literature and personal communications cited in the text, figures and tables.
 Cite multiple references chronologically in the text as follows, oldest first: (Hanson et al. 1989; Briggins et al. 1995; Brownell 1998; COSEWIC 2002) or (Licht 1971a,b; Scott 1986; Trites 1990, 2003; Hogarth 1993).
 Multiple references by the same authors (including citations by the same first author and then et al.) should be distinguished in the text with “a”, “b”, “c”, etc. with the “a” being for the reference appearing first in the text, “b” for the next, etc. Cite personal communications as: (Smith pers. comm.
 1999); and electronic sources as: (Michigan DNR 1998).
 When possible, use primary literature (i.e., cite websites sparingly and only when the information comes from a credible source and the information is not available in printed form).
-Field verification reports should not be cited but the relevant information in the field report must be in the status report.
-If the report is an update from a previous COSEWIC report (and therefore part of the Living Document process) do not cite the previous report if entire sections of the previous report are used in the update report.
-Previous COSEWIC status reports will be listed on the Production Page when the report is finalized by the Secretariat.
-However, if conclusions or data in the form of tables or figures from the previous report are being used but not the actual table or figure, cite the previous report in Information Sources.
-State issue numbers for journal only when each issue within a single volume begins at page 1.
-Arrange all citations in alphabetical order as in the following example.
-If there are multiple co-authors, arrange citations in alphabetically order by second, then third, then subsequent co-author surnames.
-After alphabetically, arrange citations by the same single author and those that have the same order of co-authors chronologically, oldest first.
-[Note that the text in bold illustrates the type of citation only and is not to be included in the bibliography]
+DOIs do not have to be provided; however, if they are cited use the format: https://doi.org/xxxxxxxx without ending in a period.

 Briggins, B.G., R.J.
 Neves, and C.K.
 Dohner.
 1995.
 Draft strategy for the conservation of native freshwater mussels.
 Fish and Wildlife Service, Washington, D.C.
 2 pp. [Manuscript]